NIMBioS Working Groups

 - Participants (1-1.5 pages)

 - Include a table with 3 columns, as follows: first column: names; second column: affiliations (including departments); third column: areas of PhD and the areas of expertise most relevant for the Working Group.
 Working Groups are expected to have a balance of participants across areas of biology and mathematics/computation.
 Named individuals should be committed to participating in the project if funded.
+Working Groups are relatively small (10-12 participants, including the organizers).
 Remember also that, typically, no more than 2 participants can be from the same institution.

 - NIMBioS encourages groups that go beyond existing collaborations.